siongui/go-kit-url-shortener-micro-service/doc/deployEKS.rst

   | `Exposing the Service :: Amazon EKS Workshop <https://www.eksworkshop.com/beginner/130_exposing-service/exposing/>`_
   | `AWS Load Balancer Controller - Amazon EKS <https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html>`_
   | `How it works - AWS Load Balancer Controller <https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/how-it-works/>`_
-  | `Network load balancing on Amazon EKS <https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html>`_
+  | `Network load balancing on Amazon EKS`_
   | In service yaml, ``spec.type`` set to ``LoadBalancer``
   | ``metadata.annotations`` set:
   | service.beta.kubernetes.io/aws-load-balancer-type: external
   | service.beta.kubernetes.io/aws-load-balancer-nlb-target-type: ip
+  | service.beta.kubernetes.io/aws-load-balancer-scheme: internet-facing
+- **Important Note**: In `Network load balancing on Amazon EKS`_: ``it says If you're deploying to Fargate nodes, remove the service.beta.kubernetes.io/aws-load-balancer-scheme: internet-facing line.``.
+  If you look at the overview of the cluster in the EKS console, the node name starts with *fargete*.
+If you do remove ``internet-facing``, the service can not be accessed from outside internet.
+The documentation is **misleading**.

 References